How Long Does a Tile Roof Usually Last: A Comprehensive Guide

 Can I install a tile roof myself?

-No—it’s recommended to hire a professional due to the complexity and weight of tile roofing materials, which require specialized skills for proper installation.
+Installing a tile roof is best left to professionals because of the complexity and weight of the materials, which require specialized skills for a proper setup.

 What should I do if I notice a crack in my tile roof?